wiheto/teneto/docs/tutorial/tenetobids/io.rst

-Load saved data
+Load/Save TenetoBIDS
 =================

+TenetoBIDS objects can be easily saved as a pickle file (.pkl).

-You can save you progress by using save_pickle
+You can save you progress by using *save_pickle*.

 .. code-block:: python

-    tnet.save_aspickle(dataset_path + '/tenetoobj.pkl')
+    tnet.save_aspickle('./tenetoobj.pkl')

-Then to load it you just need to write
+Then to load it you just need to call *load_frompickle*:

 .. code-block:: python

-    tnet = teneto.TenetoBIDS.load_frompickle(dataset_path + '/tenetoobj.pkl')
+    tnet = teneto.TenetoBIDS.load_frompickle('./tenetoobj.pkl')